 One of the fun things to do in Tokyo with the kids is to visit the Kawaii Monster Café.
 Some people liken it to a kind of Alice in Wonderland experience – on steroids!
 It is crazy, the décor is incredible and it also has a stage with performances while you eat.
 Even the bathrooms are decked out in an amazing array of colours.
 It is the brainchild of designer Sebastian Masuda who continues to fascinate the world of kawaii (cuteness).

-In the café there are four unique areas – the Mushroom Disco which is a mushroom themed room, the Milk Stand which is decorated with unicorn, sheep, rabbits and baby bottles, the Bar Experiment which is surrounded by glow in the dark jellyfish monuments glowing in the dark and the Mel-Tea Room which is decorated in pastel coloured desserts.
+In the café, there are four unique areas – the Mushroom Disco which is a mushroom themed room, the Milk Stand which is decorated with unicorns, sheep, rabbits and baby bottles, and the Bar Experiment which is surrounded by glow in the dark jellyfish monuments glowing in the dark and the Mel-Tea Room which is decorated in pastel coloured desserts.

 The food on the menu is pretty crazy too – everything is super colourful and sweet and the waitresses here are off the chart too!
 You’ll find lots of colourful Japanese desserts and cakes here.

 We really wanted to do this, but we just couldn’t make it work – so if you go tell us what it’s like!!